 The redevelopment included a change in the Models of Care which grouped together a number of services into clusters designed to provide enhanced service delivery.

-The inpatient, outpatient, day patient, and observation facilities were designed to be used flexibly across differing patient groups and specialties as needs and requirements change.
+The inpatient, outpatient, day patient, and observation facilities were designed to be used flexibly across different patient groups and specialties as needs and requirements change.

-The business case upon for the project was based upon capacity needs to 2021.
-The planned buildings have been designed in a modular fashion, which will allow for expansion and/or alteration in the future, while minimising the costs or logistics of any required change.
+The Business Case for the project was based upon capacity needs to 2021.
+The planned buildings have been designed in a modular fashion, which will allow for expansion and/or alteration in the future while minimising the costs or logistics of any required change.

 Developing a “single specialty services across two hospitals” concept required collaboration between departments, hospitals, and specialties resulting in:

 - Maternity co-located with theatres and pediatrics and the newborn nursery integrated with pediatrics.